PreetyManna11/Step_by_Step_Procedure_to_Analyze_Data/Data_Preperation_Handling_Missing_Values/READ.md

 There can be N no. of possibilities, how a Missing value can be represented.

 ### How can you identify missing values in the dataset?

+* First you need to ask your Data Engineering Team/Data collection team that how is the missing values represented.
+* If its represented in the form of Blank/Null Values, You can apply filter to the dataset and check the drop down of the filter to identify whether you have any blank cell in any of the columns.
+* You can use COUNTA function to calculate the total no. of filled up cells and then your can calculate the difference between the total no. of cells & the filled up cells in order to get the missing values.
+* If it is represented in the form of ten 9's or nine 8's, it will be quite easily be identified using filters.

+### How to deal with missing values?